Hinduism in Pakistan: In Pakistani law and politics

 Hindus and other minorities achieved a rare political victory in 2002 with the removal of separate electorates for Muslims and non-Muslims.
 The separate electorate system had marginalized non-Muslims by depriving them of adequate representation in the assemblies.
 The Pakistan Hindu Welfare Association was active by convening a national conference on the issue in December 2000.
 And in 2001, Hindus, Christians, and Ahmadis successfully conducted a partial boycott of the elections, culminating in the abolishment of the separate electorate system in 2002.
 This allowed religious minorities to vote for mainstream seats in the National and Provincial assemblies, rather than being confined to voting for only minority seats.
 Despite the victory, however, Hindus still remain largely disenfranchised.

 In 2006, Ratna Bhagwandas Chawla became the first Hindu woman elected to the Senate of Pakistan.
 Although there is reservation of seats for women in Pakistan National Assembly, not a single seat was allotted for non-Muslim women till 2018.
-In 2018, Krishna Kumari Kohli, a Hindu woman became the first non-Muslim woman to win a women's reserved seat in Senate of Pakistan.
+In 2018 a Hindu woman, Krishna Kumari Kohli, became the first non-Muslim woman to win a women's reserved seat in the Senate of Pakistan.

 In 2018, Pakistan general election Mahesh Kumar Malani became the first Hindu candidate who won a general seat in Pakistan National Assembly 2018.
 He won the seat from Tharparkar-II and thus became the first non-Muslim to win a general seat (non-reserved) in Pakistan national assembly.
 In the Sindh provincial assembly election which took place along with the Pakistan National Assembly election 2018, Hari Ram Kishori Lal and Giyan Chand Essrani were elected from the Sindh provincial assembly seats.
 They became the first non-Muslims to win a general seat (non-reserved) in a provincial assembly election.